ome/bio-formats-documentation/sphinx/users/comlinetools/conversion.rst

 .. option:: -cache-dir DIRECTORY

-    This option is to be used in conjunction with :option:`-bigtiff`.
+    This option is to be used in conjunction with :option:`-cache`.
 When used it specifies the directory to store the cached initialized reader.
 If unspecified, the cached reader will be stored under the same folder as the image file::